devcoso/devcoso/README.md

 Furthermore, I am characterized by being a committed, responsible, and disciplined person in each project in which I participate.

-Additional details:

-- ESCOM: Escuela Superior de Cómputo (Higher School of Computing)
-- IPN: Instituto Politécnico Nacional (National Polytechnic Institute)
-- México: Country

 Skills and qualities:
 - Passion for learning and applying technological solutions
 - Committed, responsible, and disciplined
 - Ability to offer useful and effective solutions
 - Continuous training

-- Areas of interest:
+Areas of interest:

-Computer Systems Engineering
+- Computer Systems Engineering
-Technology
+- Technology
-Problem solving
+- Problem solving

 Goals:
 - To become a highly skilled and experienced Computer Systems Engineer
 - To apply my knowledge and skills to solve real-world problems
 - To make a positive impact on the world through technology